jreus/shibboleth/INSTRUCTIONS.md

 You may need to choose an audio output device for the voice synthesis to play back.
 You can see a list of the available devices with the command: `python shibboleth.py --list-devices`

+# Silencing the Test Introduction Sentence

+You can start the shibboleth server without the test sentence using: `python shibboleth.py --no-test-sound`

+# To Update the Software When Changes Have Been Made

+1. Open a terminal window and navigate to the shibboleth directory with: `cd ~/shibboleth`
+2. "Pull" the latest updates with the command: `git pull`